ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 Starting with release 4.0.0 we have unit tests available with the PlatformIO test framework `unity`

 Tests are located in the `ClusterDuckProtocol/test` folder.
 These tests are unit tests as they validate the CDP publicly accessible APIs.
-However they must be run on a device.
+However, they must be run on a device.
 This means you have to connect a device to your development machine and build the tests to run on the device.
 Platform IO `test` command will build, deploy and run the tests and report back the results on your terminal console.

-Unit tests are great in detecting problems before they make it to the release, so it is important no only to run them to validate your changes, but to continuously update them.
+Unit tests are great in detecting problems before they make it to the release, so it is important not only to run them to validate your changes, but to continuously update them.

 ### PlatformIO test environments
 The project `platformio.ini` defines environment configurations for supported boards.